• Investment

 • 02 Jan 2023

 In the current era of digital transactions, where financial activities predominantly occur online, safeguarding your investments has become of utmost importance.
 In order to enhance security, many Demat account providers have implemented a safeguard feature known as TPIN.
-In this article, we will dig deep into what a Demat account TPIN is, how it works, and why it is essential for investors.
+This article digs deep into what a Demat account TPIN is, how it works, and why it is essential for investors.

-Introduced in June 2020, TPIN is generally a 6-digit password that authorises the broker to deduct specific stocks from your Demat account.
+Introduced in June 2020, the full form of TPIN is Transaction Personal Identification Number and is generally a 6-digit password that authorises the broker to deduct specific stocks from your Demat account.
 It also functions as an alternative to the Demat power of attorney.
 With the TPIN, you can independently authorise the online sale of shares from your Demat account.

-Also, by implementing the TPIN system, financial institutions prioritize the security of their customers' accounts.
-This system is a deterrent to potential fraudulent activities, as unauthorized individuals would need to possess both the login credentials and the TPIN to access an account and perform transactions.
-In case of any unauthorized attempts, the TPIN requirement serves as an early warning system, notifying you of potential security breaches or suspicious activities.
+Also, by implementing the TPIN system, financial institutions prioritise the security of their customers' accounts.
+This system is a deterrent to potential fraudulent activities, as unauthorised individuals would need to possess both the login credentials and the TPIN to access an account and perform transactions.
+In case of any unauthorised attempts, the TPIN requirement serves as an early warning system, notifying you of potential security breaches or suspicious activities.

 To obtain TPIN from CDSL website, follow these steps: